As I see it, we’re not completely doomed ….. yet!

 My Photography

 In 2002, my son started playing high school baseball and football.
 Each season brought either a better camera system or new lenses, and my old passion began to reemerge.
-As he played more and advanced further, I ended up with many more opportunities to hang with and shoot amazing athletes.
+As he played more and advanced further, I ended up with many more opportunities to hang out with and shoot amazing athletes.

 Candid Moments are Golden

-A good photograph is a powerful reminder of unique moments in time, life landmarks, you might say.
 While landscapes and staged images can be really awesome, the significance of a great moment is worth its weight in gold.
 That is what I look for when I grab my camera bag and head out for the day.